kadvani1/PeLLM/README.md

-# PeLLM
-Private equity AI Agent
+# PeLLM 🏦 - Private Equity AI Agent

 # What is this repo?
 PeLLM is an AI agent for private equity.